InductiveComputerScience/i-slash-x86/language.md

 %endmacro
 ```

-We don't want to remember to match up those labels, so we will use a program that uses a stack to compute the labels.
+We don't want to remember to match up those labels, so we will use a program to compute the labels.
 Thus, the label-free version becomes:

 ```
 If c